amarakon/dfm/README.md

 DFM is a simple file manager that uses Dmenu.
 Instead of opening a slow graphical environment, you open Dmenu and quickly choose whatever file you want to manipulate.
-It now supports multiselection, so you can manage multiple files.
+It supports multiple selections and wildcards.
+Please submit an issue or a pull request if you do want any changes.

 ## Usage